cppalliance/safe-cpp/proposal/draft.md

 Over the past two years, the United States Government has been issuing warnings about memory-unsafe programming languages with increasing urgency.
 Much of the country's critical infrastructure relies on software written in C and C++, languages which are very memory _unsafe_, leaving these systems more vulnerable to exploits by adversaries.

 * Nov.
-10, 2022 - **NSA Releases Guidance on How to Protect Against Software Memory Safety Issues**[^nsa-guidance]
+10, 2022 - **NSA Releases Guidance on How to Protect Against Software Memory Safety Issues**[@nsa-guidance]

 * Sep.
-20, 2023 - **The Urgent Need for Memory Safety in Software Products**[^cisa-urgent]
+20, 2023 - **The Urgent Need for Memory Safety in Software Products**[@cisa-urgent]

 * Dec.
-6, 2023 - **CISA Releases Joint Guide for Software Manufacturers: The Case for Memory Safe Roadmaps**[^cisa-roadmaps]
+6, 2023 - **CISA Releases Joint Guide for Software Manufacturers: The Case for Memory Safe Roadmaps**[@cisa-roadmaps]

 * Feb.
-26, 2024 - **Future Software Should Be Memory Safe**[^white-house]
+26, 2024 - **Future Software Should Be Memory Safe**[@white-house]

-* May 7, 2024 - **National Cybersecurity Strategy Implementation Plan**[^ncsi-plan]
+* May 7, 2024 - **National Cybersecurity Strategy Implementation Plan**[@ncsi-plan]

 The government papers are backed by industry research.
-Microsoft's bug telemetry reveals that 70% of its vulnerabilities would be stopped by memory-safe programming languages.[^ms-vulnerabilities] Google's research has found 68% of 0day exploits are related to memory corruption.[^google-0day]
+Microsoft's bug telemetry reveals that 70% of its vulnerabilities would be stopped by memory-safe programming languages.[@ms-vulnerabilities] Google's research has found 68% of 0day exploits are related to memory corruption.[@google-0day]

 * Mar.
-4, 2024 - **Secure by Design: Google's Perspective on Memory Safety**[^secure-by-design]
+4, 2024 - **Secure by Design: Google's Perspective on Memory Safety**[@secure-by-design]

 Security professionals urge projects to migrate away from C++ and adopt memory safe languages.
 But the scale of the problem is daunting.
 C++ powers software that has generated trillions of dollars of value.
 There are many veteran C++ programmers and lots of C++ code.
 Given how wide-spread C++ is, what can industry really do to improve software quality and reduce vulnerabilities?
 What are the options for introducing new memory safe code into existing projects and hardening software that already exists?

 There's only one popular systems-level/non-garbage collected language that provides rigorous memory safety.
-That's the Rust language.[^rust-language] But while they play in the same space, C++ and Rust are idiomatically very different with limited interop capability, making incremental migration from C++ to Rust a painstaking process.
+That's the Rust language.[@rust-language] But while they play in the same space, C++ and Rust are idiomatically very different with limited interop capability, making incremental migration from C++ to Rust a painstaking process.

 Rust lacks function overloading, templates, inheritance and exceptions.
 C++ lacks traits, relocation and borrow checking.
 These discrepancies are responsible for an impedence mismatch when interfacing the two languages.
 Most code generators for inter-language bindings aren't able to represent features of one language in terms of the features of another.
-They typically identify a number of special vocabulary types,[^vocabulary-types] which have first-class ergonomics, and limit functionality of other constructs.
+They typically identify a number of special vocabulary types,[@vocabulary-types] which have first-class ergonomics, and limit functionality of other constructs.

 The foreignness of Rust for career C++ developers combined with the the friction of interop tools makes hardening C++ applications by rewriting critical sections in Rust difficult.
 Why is there no in-language solution to memory safety? _Why not a Safe C++?_